olehxch/NetworkTool/readme.txt

 Small program writed in C# and .NET which creates WiFi networks with one click Networks are created by using netsh.
 This program creates, closes networks, shows their status(Status, BSID and number of connected clients).
+Generally this program is a GUI for 'netsh wlan'.

 v1.1
 	+ now shows included devices and their MAC